 What Is Firefighting Foam?

-Firefighting foam comes in different varieties depending on the type of fire that must be extinguished.
+Firefighting foam has been around and used frequently since the 1950s.
+It currently comes in different varieties depending on the type of fire that must be extinguished.
 AFFF is the preferred fire suppression method for flammable liquid fires.
 Firefighting foam is dispensed through hoses by a firefighting team to cool the fire and to coat whatever is fueling the fire in order to prevent it from receiving further oxygen.
 The specific type of foam that carries a risk of causing cancer is per- and polyfluoroalkyl substances (PFAS) which are made up of man-made chemical compounds.
 PFAS are also found in consumer products like nonstick pans, polishes, waterproofing sprays, paints, and cleaning products.

 There is no denying that fire fighting foams play an important role in extinguishing fires but that also doesn’t excuse those who have had a hand in making workers sick and potentially causing AFFF foam cancer fatalities.
 The risk of cancer from AFFF exposure should be well-represented and known to those who are exposed to it so that they can make an educated choice and take proper precautions.